LinusBorg/vue-lib-template/README.md

 During `play`, no bundling has to be done as all of the library package's code is compiled JIT by Vite.

-Also is the app that cypress should test against.
+Also is the app that cypress can test against.

 ### lint